dfsp-spirit/wal/README.md

 ## About

-The WAL file format is an old format for storing indexed bitmap images, used in idtech1 and idtech2 games.
-The WAL files that hold the Quake 2 textures are stored inside Quake pak file archives (similar to zip format), so you will not find any in your Quake 2 directory unless you extracted them for mapping or modding.
+The WAL file format is an old format for storing indexed bitmap images, used as textures in idtech1 and idtech2 games.
+Note that whe WAL textures are stored inside Quake pak file archives (`pakn.pak`), so you will not see any WAL files in your Quake 2 directory unless you extracted them for mapping or modding.

 ## Package API